See Ramapo Country Day Camp in action and apply on our website: www.ramapocamp.com

 Swim - 4 heated Pools

-American Red Cross --Lifeguard Training, CPR, First Aid certification course available to our staff.
-Course is held on-site and is free for staff.
+*American Red Cross --Lifeguard Training, CPR, First Aid certification course available to our staff.
+Course is held on grounds.

 Softball / Baseball - 4 Fields - each designed to fit a certain age range, padded outfield walls, bleacher seats.